AlexanderDefuria/DRAC-Onboarding/Writerside/topics/Hello-World.md

 To run this script we simply execute the following:
 <code-block lang="Bash" prompt="$">sbatch helloworld.sh</code-block>

 Running locally you might expect the output to be printed directly to the terminal.
 In this case if that happens, it is a problem.
-All of the output of a slurm job, once run, will be printed to a `.out` file in the directory the job was run from.
+All the output of a slurm job, once run, will be printed to a `.out` file in the directory the job was run from.
 There may be some delay between dispatching your job and seeing output, this is okay and not a problem.
 To check on the status of jobs we can run the following command:
 <code-block lang="bash" prompt="$">squeue -u $USER</code-block>

 This should output something similar to the following: